 Why 10DLC Registration Matters

-10DLC registration is not optional — it is the gating mechanism for SMS deliverability in the US.
-Here is what happens on either side of registration:
+Registration is not optional; it is the gating mechanism for SMS deliverability in the US.
+Here is what changes on either side of it:

 The 10DLC Registration Process, Step-by-Step